vegardit/haxe-doctest/README.md

 ## <a name="declaring-test-assertions"></a>Declaring test assertions

-Doctest assertions are written as part of the source code documentation and are identified by three leading right angle brackets `>>>` before the assertion.
+Doc-test assertions are written as part of the source code documentation and are identified by three leading right angle brackets `>>>` before the assertion.

 ```haxe